 Quickstart#

-This guide provides instructions for using rocprof-compute, AMD’s ROCm Compute Profiler.
+This guide provides instructions for getting started and using ROCm Compute Profiler.
 It covers the steps required to profile GPU workloads and analyze performance data to identify bottlenecks and optimize applications.

-The following sections provide brief steps to get started with rocprof-compute.
-There are 2 main phases to use the tool:
+There are two main phases to use the tool:

 Prerequisites#